China warns Taiwan it won't tolerate separatist activities

 China suspects Tsai wants to push for formal independence, which would cross a red line for Communist Party leaders in Beijing, though Tsai has said she wants to maintain the status quo and is committed to ensuring peace.

-Beijing considers democratic Taiwan to be a wayward province and integral part of“one China”, ineligible for state-to-state relations, and has never renounced the use of force to bring it under its control.
+Beijing considers democratic Taiwan to be a wayward province and integral part of “one China”, ineligible for state-to-state relations, and has never renounced the use of force to bring it under its control.

 Hong Kong has been another troublesome area for China’s leadership, especially after students organized weeks of protests in late 2014 to push for full democracy.

-China will continue to implement to the letter and in spirit the“one country, two systems” method of rule for the Chinese territories of Hong Kong and Macau, Li said.
+China will continue to implement to the letter and in spirit the “one country, two systems” method of rule for the Chinese territories of Hong Kong and Macau, Li said.

 Reporting by Christian Shepherd; and Yimou Lee in TAIPEI; Writing by Ben Blanchard; Editing by Michael Perry and Simon Cameron-Moore